theletterf/english-lang/README.md

 ### Statements and control flow

-English statements are free-form and its execution depends on the interpreter's training, as well as word order.
+English statements are free-form and execution depends on the interpreter's training, as well as word order.
 Conditional execution and exception handling also depend on the mood and tense of the keywords, as well as resources available.

 ### Keywords